hirememorey/election_game/README.md

 ## Recent Updates

+- **Legislation "Undefined" Fix**: Fixed critical issue where users would see "undefined" options when selecting legislation to sponsor.
+The backend was correctly generating the data, but users needed to clear browser cache and restart the server to get the latest frontend JavaScript
 - **Legislation Sponsorship & Support/Oppose Fix**: Fixed critical issues where players could re-sponsor active legislation and couldn't support/oppose their own bills.
 Players can now properly sponsor legislation in one round and support/oppose any active legislation (including their own) in subsequent rounds
 - **Declare Candidacy Fix**: Fixed critical bug where the "Declare Candidacy" action was not available in Round 4.
 Implemented proper two-step UI flow for office selection
 - **CLI Version Removal**: Simplified the project by removing the local CLI version to focus on the web application